 There are also horse & buggy rides, live music shows, and lots of community-centered camaraderie.
 Elves decorate the buildings to the nines, and Santa and Mrs. Claus will even stop by for a visit.

-In 2023, the Dillsboro NC light show runs from 5-9PM on December 1, 2, 8, and 9, and admission is free.
+This Dillsboro NC light show runs from 5-9PM on the first two weekends in December, and admission is free.

 READ MORE: The 15 Best Things to Do in Sylva NC & Dillsboro NC